surma/surma.dev/content/things/spreadsheet.md

 <!-- more -->

-I have done a bunch of interviews as an interviewer during my time at Google, and I recently went through a couple of interviews to eventually land my new gig at Shopify.
-I have spent some time thinking how I evaluated candidates as an interviewer, and how I approached my technical interview questions as a candidate.
+I recently went through a couple of interviews to eventually land my new gig at Shopify.
+Afterwards, I spent some time thinking how I evaluated candidates as an interviewer and how I approached my technical interview questions as a candidate.
 I realized that there’s probably some experience worth sharing, hence this blog post.

+This is probably not good general guidance for tech interviewing.
+This is about describing _my_ approach to pair programming interviews for a front-end engineering position, where I had to build an app that does _something_ in a given time frame, and the interviewer assisting and assessing me.

 ## The Coding Problem